abdawone/Best-README-Template/README.md

 ```sh
    (ibel-env) $ python3 ibel/odoo-bin --config ibel.conf
    ```
-#### Log in to Odoo
+#### Log in to Ibel

-Open [!http://localhost:8069/] on your browser.
+Open _[http://localhost:8069/](http://localhost:8069/)_ on your browser.
 We recommend you use: Firefox, Chrome (Chromium the open source equivalent) or any other browser with development tools.

 To log in as the administrator user, you can use the following credentials: